davidcrowe/gatewaystack-chatgpt-starter/README.md

   <strong><a href="./docs/live-demo.md">Test in ChatGPT (1 minute, no code)</a></strong><br/>
 </p>

+## Trust and governance layer between users, LLMs, and your backend

 Modern AI apps involve three actors — the **user**, the **LLM**, and **your backend** — yet there is no shared identity layer binding them together.
 This creates user-scoped data, policy, and audit gaps.

 - Users want AI to access *their* data (ChatGPT reading *my* calendar).